giveaway-bot-v2/ga-bot/src/commands/README.md

 ## Creating new files

-Note that the bot tries to import and load all files in this directory (even in sub-directories).
-If you need to create a file that shouldn't be loaded its name need to be prefixed with an underscore `_`.
+The bot tries to import and load all files in this directory (even sub-directories).
+If you need to create a file or directory that shouldn't be loaded its name should be prefixed with an underscore `_`.
+Files should be named appropriately.

 ## Creating new commands